 Dispose of Waste Properly

-Always use designated trash and recycling bins, and do not litter along the Salkantay trekking route.
+Always use designated trash and recycling bins.
+Do not litter along the Salkantay trekking route.
 In rural areas, pack out your trash to avoid impacting local ecosystems.

-Discover how you can immerse yourself in Peru's wonders such as along The Salkantay Trek while leaving only footprints and taking away unforgettable memories and a sense of fulfillment.
-Join us on this journey along the Salkantay Trail to explore the best of Peru in a way that respects its heritage and protects its natural beauty.
+Discover how you can immerse yourself in Peru's wonders during your tours and treks.
+Leave only footprints to take away unforgettable memories and a sense of fulfillment.
+Join us on our Salkantay experiences to explore the best of Peru.
+In a way that respects the Andean people and protects its natural beauty.

-Trekking to Humantay Lake on The Salkantay Trek
+Trekking to Humantay Lake on The Salkantay Route

-The Importance of Environmental Awareness On The Salkantay Trek
+The Importance of Environmental Awareness On The Trek

 Amazing Orchids in Machu Picchu